[{"type":"span","children":[{"text":"Join now"}]}]

 Since overweight and obesity aren’t significant risk factors for type 1 diabetes, weight loss hasn’t traditionally been part of the protocol for treating it.
 That thinking has now changed, though, as rates of overweight and obesity have increased faster for people with type 1 diabetes compared with the general population.

-That, combined with the discovery that weight loss improves glucose control, has led to the recommendation that people with type 1 diabetes with overweight or obesity lose weight to improve overall blood sugar management.
+That, combined with the discovery that weight loss improves glucose control and lower weight decreases insulin needs, has led to the recommendation that people with type 1 diabetes with overweight or obesity lose weight to improve overall blood sugar management.
 “If you have type 1 diabetes and carry excess weight, it still impacts your glucose control,” says Venditti.
 “Weight loss will improve your insulin sensitivity the same way it would if you had type 2 diabetes.”

 How much weight do you need to lose to improve type 2 diabetes?

 It’s probably less than you think.
-The American Diabetes Association recommends that adults with type 2 diabetes and overweight or obesity lose at least 5% of their weight and keep it off.
-If you’re 200 pounds, that means losing just 10 pounds can significantly improve insulin sensitivity—a.k.a. the body’s ability to use insulin efficiently.
-This should be done through healthier eating and regular physical activity, guided by a behavior change program.
+The American Diabetes Association recommends states that adults with type 2 diabetes and overweight or obesity lose at least 5% of their weight and keep it off.
+If you’re 200 pounds, that means losing just 10 pounds can significantly improve insulin sensitivity — a.k.a. the body’s ability to use insulin efficiently.
+This should be done through healthier eating and regular physical activity, guided by a behavior change program like WeightWatchers for Diabetes (individual results may vary).

-Dropping 5% of your weight could also help you pare down the number of medications you have to take, or even lower the dosage, adds Marrero.
+Dropping 5% of your weight might even be able to help you pare down the number of medications you have to take or lower the dosage, adds Marrero.
 (Just make sure you talk with your doctor before making any medication adjustments.)

 Does where you carry your weight matter?

 It might.
 To understand why, you need to know about the two types of fat in the body: subcutaneous and visceral.
-The first sits between your skin and muscles—this is the kind you can pinch.
+The first sits between your skin and muscles — this is the kind you can pinch.
 The second kind, visceral, is stored deep in the belly and is considered more problematic.
-Visceral fat can cause fat to enter the bloodstream and collect on the walls of your arteries, which can lead to chronic inflammation and increased triglycerides—a type of fat found in blood that increases your risk of heart attack or stroke.
+Visceral fat can cause fat to enter the bloodstream, the liver, and collect on the walls of your arteries, which can lead to chronic inflammation and increased triglycerides (a type of fat found in blood that increases your risk of heart attack or stroke).
 That link between visceral fat and inflammation is also why it contributes to insulin resistance, meaning that carrying excess weight in your belly can make it hard to keep your glucose levels where they should be.

-But here’s the thing: As dangerous as visceral fat is, it gets shed as you start to lose weight.
+Now for the good news: As you start to lose weight, you’ll start to lose visceral fat.
 And that will then help you lower blood pressure, improve cholesterol, and make insulin regulation more efficient.
+But there are also some specific ways you can encourage visceral fat loss (and weight loss in general):

 • Move it.
-Any kind of exercise is beneficial here: Aerobic activity has been shown to help you lose visceral fat while resistance training increases muscle mass and improves body composition.
+Any kind of exercise is beneficial here: Both aerobic activity and resistance training has been shown to help you lose visceral fat, although aerobic activity has a greater impact.

 • Reach for protein.
 Fill up on lean sources of protein such as fish, poultry, and beans.
 In one study, people who focused on eating more protein had significantly less visceral fat than those who ate the recommended daily allowance.